passkeydeveloper/passkeys.dev/content/docs/reference/android.md

 #### System WebViews (SWV)

 `Custom Tabs` is the System WebView (SWV) on Android.
-All web platform features that are available in the user's default browser, including WebAuthn, are available in a custom tab.
+All Web Platform features that are available in the user's default browser, including WebAuthn, are available in a custom tab.

 Sites loaded in `Custom Tabs` are isolated from the calling app and run in the context of the top level site, just like in a full browser.
 This means that sign in flows on third party domains, such as a federated identity provider, can use passkeys for signing in.